fiasco/async/README.md

 serialized, it is not recommended use them as return values for the onSuccess callback function.

+If you're wanting to run asynchronous activities like requests file operations or server interaction, consider [ReactPHP](https://reactphp.org) instead (which this library relies upon).

 ## Installation

 Recommended installation method via composer.